Test Preparation

 (30-minute optional essay)

 While we cannot tell you precisely why the ACT includes “science” and the SAT does not, we can tell you that the science on the ACT is not very “scientific.”
-Although students may benefit from knowledge of science or an interest in science, this section is really about interpreting data in the form of graphs, tables, and illustrations.
+Students may benefit from knowledge of science or an interest in science, but this section is really about interpreting data in the form of graphs, tables, and illustrations.

 We recommend that students take at least one official SAT and one official ACT before committing exclusively to either test.
 Normally our students begin by taking a diagnostic SAT test.
 Occasionally students or their parents prefer to start with the ACT.
 Either way, students devote specific time and practice to one test, including tutoring sessions and regular full-length timed practice tests.
 After students take their first official SAT, we transition to weekly ACT prep.
 Once a student has taken his or her first official SAT and ACT tests, we are able to determine which test suits that student best.
 In many cases it becomes obvious to our tutors quite early in the process.